- At least three full academic years at an accredited college in the U.S. or Canada

 - Two years of Chemistry, one of which must be Organic Chemistry, both with labs

-Students may apply if they lack one or two of the above prerequisites, but completion of these courses is a requirement for enrollment.
+Applicants may apply if they lack one or two of the above prerequisites, but completion of these courses is a requirement for enrollment.
 Applications from students in all majors are considered.
 If your undergraduate college has awarded you Advanced Placement (AP) credit in Chemistry, Physics or Biology we strongly suggest you take an additional year at the collegiate level.
 For students who have received AP credit, we recommend that you take both Physical Chemistry and courses in Genetics and Developmental Biology (Embryology).

 The MCAT may be taken up to three years prior to applying.